spsquared/SPARK_Future-Engineers_2022/ASSEMBLY.md

 Follow instructions to assemble the [Arducam IMX219 175 Degree camera](https://www.amazon.com/Arducam-Raspberry-Official-Megapixel-Replacement/dp/B083PW4BLH/).
 Use M2.5x4mm screws to mount the camera onto the front of camera bracket.
 Make sure the CSI slot is on the top side.

 Screw the camera bracket onto the [four brass standoffs (image 1, yellow)](#platform-standoffs) in the front of the car.

+Later, focus the camera and make it slightly blurry - this filters some far-away noise in the image without impacting performance.

 ## Plugging it All In